amigold/FunDapter/README.md

 It is a new approach to custom adapter creation for Android apps.
 You get free ViewHolder pattern support, field validation so you don't get bit by trivial bugs and best of all - you get to keep it DRY!

-## What's new?
+## How to use

-1. Gradle support now only contains a JAR archive instead of AAR which wasn't needed.
-Just add `compile 'com.github.amigold.fundapter2:library:1.01'` to your dependencies in the build.gradle file in your project.
+Just add `compile 'com.github.amigold.fundapter:library:1.1.0'` to your dependencies in the build.gradle file in your project.

 ## What you used to do:

 1. Subclass BaseAdapter or copy existing adapter you already wrote.